miukimiu/react-kawaii/README.md

 All the components are SVG illustrations.
 You can pick different moods:  sad, shocked, happy, blissful and lovestruck.
 You can also choose a color to your Kawaii and the size.

 Available components:
-- [x] KawaiiPlanet - A cute Planet.
+- [x] KawaiiPlanet - A cute planet.
+- [x] KawaiiIceCream - A cute ice-cream.
 - [x] More Kawaaii components available soon...